A Little About Me

 I enjoy going to the beach and lake and generally being outdoors.
 I play tennis when I can and will challenge anyone to a game of chess.
 Mention any sort of board game and I am usually quickly taking my seat.
 I thrive on competition and good conversation.
 While I am avid fan of the Vanderbilt Commodores, I usually wait till college baseball season to begin counting wins.

 Much of my life revolves around my family.
-I am married and have a little boy who is 2 years old, and our lives primarily revolve around him.
+I am married and we have two beautiful children: a rowdy 3 year old boy and a sweet little girl who is going on a year old.
+Our lives primarily revolve around them.
 I grew up in a large family, having three older brothers I looked up to constantly.
 My parents, grandparents, aunts, and uncles have all had a major impact on my life in one way or another and I deeply value the relationships I have with everyone in my family.

 What matters to me above all is relationships and my faith.
 While my relationships with my family and friends are critical, my faith teaches me to treat others the way I would like to be treated and I try to remember that with anyone I meet.
 I am friendly, outgoing, and hope I have a good sense of humor.
 Laughter and being lighthearted are part of what keeps life enjoyable and I try to put others at ease.

 My pathway to becoming a Clarksville estate planning lawyer began during my junior year of college at Vanderbilt University.
 At that time, I was a history major with a concentration of studies on Latin American history, Classical history, and the late 19th Century.
 Due to rigors of these studies, I developed a passion for research, writing, and analysis.